Hope and despair: Kathy Gannon on 35 years in Afghanistan

 Reagan even welcomed some mujahedeen leaders to the White House.
 Among his guests was Jalaluddin Haqqani, the father of the current leader of the Haqqani network, who in today’s world is a declared terrorist.

-At that time, the god versus communism message was strong.
+At that time, the God versus communism message was strong.
 The University of Nebraska even crafted an anti-communist curriculum to teach English to the millions of Afghan refugees living in camps in neighboring Pakistan.
 The university made the alphabet simple: J was for Jihad or holy war against the communists; K was for the Kalashnikov guns used in jihad, and I was for Infidel, which described the communists themselves.

 There was even a math program.
-The questions went something like: If there were 10 communists and you killed 5, how many would you have left?
+The questions went something like: If there were 10 communists and you killed five, how many would you have left?

 When I covered the mujahedeen, I spent a lot of time and effort on being stronger, walking longer, climbing harder and faster.
 At one point, I ran out of a dirty mud hut with them and hid under a nearby cluster of trees.
 Just minutes later, Russian helicopter gunships flew low, strafed the trees and all but destroyed the hut.